paulthomason/AIVO/README.md

 Execute `main.py` with Python.
 A window will guide you through a set of questions and display the most likely diseases at the end.
+The window includes a **Help** menu that opens an About dialog with basic instructions.

 ```bash
 python main.py